colincoghill/oasisqe/docs/ManualNotes.md

 ```

    This can be created in Excel, or in a simple text editor.
 If you are fetching the data from a central system, eg. from a database
-   query, it should be possible to produce this automatically.
+   query, it should be possible to produce this automatically. [ PHP example ? ]

 # Scheduler